FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Conclusions

 \section{Conclusions}

-We have proposed FFNeRV, a novel frame-wise video representation using frame-wise flow maps and multi-resolution temporal grids.
-As experimental results show, FFNeRV outperforms the existing frame-wise methods by a significant margin.
-With the proposed model compression techniques, including a parameter-efficient convolutional architecture and pruning-robust QAT, it performs on par with state-of-the-art video compression algorithms.
+We have proposed a novel frame-wise video representation, FFNeRV, which incorporates frame-wise flow guidance and multi-resolution temporal grids.
+Experimental results show FFNeRV outperforms the existing frame-wise methods by a significant margin.
+Furthermore, FFNeRV has the capability to reconstruct video frames at arbitrary temporal coordinates, maintaining high quality even in dynamic videos, distinct from other frame-wise approaches.
+With the proposed model compression techniques, including an efficient convolutional architecture and pruning-robust QAT, FFNeRV performs on par with state-of-the-art video compression algorithms.
+We have demonstrated the practical effectiveness of FFNeRV in video compression, considering compression efficiency, decoding speed, and deployment.
 These results are optimistic for the advancement of neural representation-based video compression in the future.